-If any of the following procedures are done in conjunction with sinus surgery (endoscopic or otherwise), then the patient will require a waiver.
+If any of the following procedures are done in conjunction with sinus surgery or balloon sinuplasty (refer to 6.2 and 6.3), then the patient will require a waiver.

-Septoplasty: Cautery or submucous resection of the inferior turbinates (or any other means of reducing the size of the inferior turbinates, such as coblation, cryotherapy, radiofrequency ablation, etc.).
+Septoplasty with or without inferior turbinate reduction: (any means of reducing the size of the inferior turbinates, such as cautery, debridement, coblation, cryotherapy, radiofrequency ablation, etc.).
+May return to flight duties when cleared by surgeon.
+Typically, within two weeks of surgery.

-Septorhinoplasty: For all these procedures there will be a degree of tenderness involved and it seems as though the nose becomes a target for elbows and other random blows once it has undergone surgery.
-When the tenderness has resolved so that the nose can be manipulated without discomfort (this can take up to 4-6 weeks for some folks) the patient can return to flight duties.
+Septorhinoplasty: When postoperative tenderness has resolved so that the nose can be manipulated without discomfort (this can take up to 4-6 weeks) and cleared by surgeon the patient can return to flight duties.
 There can also be a risk of bleeding that can last up to three weeks or so.
-For this reason, putting anyone back in the cockpit any sooner than three weeks following one of these operations is not recommended.